-- 1.3.2.1.
-Unlike self-paced courses, Capstone courses are group-based and have a dedicated instructor.
-Learning is a scaffolding process and learners will be able to apply what was learned in the self-paced courses to the outcomes expected in the facilitator-led Capstone courses. - 1.3.2.2.
+1.3.2.1.
+Unlike self-paced courses, Capstone courses are group-based and have a dedicated instructor in Capstone courses, students will have the

+- opportunity to apply concepts they learned in the self-paced courses in a group environment.
+Instructors provide feedback on projects and monitor student progress. - 1.3.2.2.
 Capstone courses have set start and end dates but are conducted asynchronously.
-That is, while assignments may have set due dates, there are no set dates or times that learners must log into the course.
-However, since these are peer-to-peer learning opportunities, synchronous meeting tools, such as Zoom, are available as options to help learners coordinate on group projects.
+That is, while assignments may have set due dates, there are no set dates or times that students must log into the course.
+However, since these are collaborative learning opportunities, synchronous meeting tools, such as Zoom, are available as options to help students coordinate on group projects.